An0nUD4Y/Evilginx2-Phishlets/README.md

 - TIP: Always Use Debug Mode in evilginx During Testing.
 - Not Everything is Working Here, Use these Phishlets to learn and to Play with Evilginx.

+# Need any Help ??
+- Regarding phishlets for Penetration testing.
+- Help with phishlet issues or anything.
+- Can Help regarding projects related to Reverse Proxy.
+# Contact Me on telegram: https://t.me/its_udy